CCP Overview and History

 If you certified before 1991, you hold a lifetime certificate and participation in CCP is entirely voluntary.
 If you hold a lifetime certificate, it cannot be revoked if you volunteer to participate in CCP but decide not to pursue all elements of the program.

 If you certified in or after 1991, you were issued a time-limited certificate.* Certificates issued during the period 1991-2005 were renewable by a process called “recertification”.
-Beginning in 2006, all time-limited certificates, whether for initial certification or for ongoing certification, are renewed through an ongoin gcerification program, previously called MOC (Maintenance of Certification) and now called CCP (Continuing Certification Program).
+Beginning in 2006, all time-limited certificates, whether for initial certification or for ongoing certification, are renewed through an ongoing certification program, previously called MOC (Maintenance of Certification) and now called CCP (Continuing Certification Program).
 Diplomates with time-limited certificates are automatically enrolled in CCP.

 For additional information on CCP, please see the CCP FAQs.